21 Things to do in NYC on Christmas Day That’s Still Open

 At 100 stories high, enjoy unobstructed views of the Manhattan skyline along with a partial glass bottom deck.

-They did their first Christmas display last year in 2020, and we are expecting 2021 to be just as grand!
+They did their first Christmas display in 2020, and we already know 2022 is just as grand!
 It is also one of the most Instagrammable places in NYC!

-Update: The Vessel is currently closed to climb.
+Update: The Vessel is currently closed to climb, but you can walk into the bottom.

 Address: The Shops and Restaurants at Hudson Yards, New York, NY 10001